Gibbs Measures on Marked Configuration Spaces: Existence and Uniqueness: The model and main results

+It seems to be possible to establish an analogue of Ruelle's superstability estimates replacing the term $N(\gamma _{k})^{2}$ in (\ref{super-stab}) by the control functional $F(\widehat{\gamma }_{k})$ (defined by (\ref{Fk}) and involving both particles' positions and their spins).
+This will allow us to construct the corresponding Gibbs states $\mu $ satisfying the regularity condition

-As for the uniqueness problem for such Gibbs states, one has to develop a harmonic analysis on the marked configuration spaces and a theory of the Kirkwood-Salsburg equations for the corresponding correlation functions.
-So far, this was done via cluster expansions in \cite{KunaPhD} under condition ( \ref{bdd_sp}) which, as already mentioned above, does not cover our model.
-However, these issues are beyond the scope of the present work. \end{remark}
+As for the uniqueness problem for such Gibbs states, one has to develop a contraction theory of the Kirkwood--Salsburg equations for the corresponding marked correlation functions.
+So far, this was only done in \cite{KunaPhD} under condition (\ref{super-stab}) which, as already mentioned above, does not cover our model.